A Count Immortal

 “It was just a trinket.
 Nothing… really.”
 Catherine took the small bronze statuette out of her pocket and held it up to the Count.
 “Here.
 Take it.”

 The Count set his jaw.
 “And I am a man of my word.
 I tire of this charade, and have been more than generous with you.
+Now.
 I will not tell you again.
 Run.”

 Catherine took one step backward and paused.

-“Very well,” the Count said, and lunged.
+“Very well,” the Count said, and lunged, his arms outstretched.

 “No,” she screamed stumbling backward tripping over her feet.

-Catherine having untangled her feet bolted toward the wood.
+Catherine, having untangled her feet, bolted toward the wood.

 He let her go.
 Watching.
 Waiting.
 Giving his prey a head start.